quixio/quix-streams/docs/write.md

 | 3         | car1  | 125   | 3    |
 | 3         | car2  | 105   | 2    |

-ParameterData with tagged data

 !!! warning

 	Tags have to be chosen carefully as excessive cardinality leads to performance degradation in the database.
 You should use tags only for identifiers and not cardinal values.

-Good tagging: This will allow you to query the maximum speed for driver identifier "Peter".
+The following example of good tagging practice enables you to query the maximum speed for driver identifier "Peter":